bh107/bohrium/doc/source/installation/osx.rst

 Mac OSX
 -----

-The following instruct you on how to get going on Mac OSX. cphVB and NumPy is not compatible with Python interpreter include with OSX.
+The following explains how to get going on Mac OSX. cphVB and NumPy is not compatible with the Python interpreter included with OSX.
 We recommend that you use Python version 2.7 from the `MacPorts <http://www.macports.org>`_ project.
-Furthermore, MacPorts have all packages that is needed in order to compile and install cphVB.
+Furthermore, MacPorts have all packages that are needed to compile and install cphVB.

 You need to install the `Xcode Developer Tools <https://developer.apple.com/technologies/tools/>`_ from Apple and the following packages from MacPorts::